LindsayMcCulloch/leaflet-challenge/README.md

 This is the repository for Monash University Data Analytics Bootcamp Module 15 Challenge

+## Contents

+`index.html` file is the main HTML file that structures the earthquake visualisation

+**static folder**
+* `js` folder contains `app.js` JavaScript file responsible for adding interactivity and functionality to the earthquake visualisation
+* `css` folder contains `styles.css` file that styles the earthquake visualisation

 ## Background

 The United States Geological Survey, or USGS for short, is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment, and the impacts of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.